BarseghyanMeri2003/Technical-Assignment-AI-Automation-Solution-Proposal/README.md

 This repository is a lightweight demo of an AI-driven fitness coach.
 It shows how activity logs can be processed to generate daily workout and meal suggestions.
-This is a rule-based demo — no ML yet.
+This is a rule-based demo with no ML yet.

 ## Included files
 - `sample_data.json` - mock wearable activity logs